SAP-archive/teched2021-DEV261/exercises/ex0/README.md

 ## Cloud Foundry

-In the Overview area of your subaccount choose the option `Enable Cloud Foundry`.
+In the Overview area of your subaccount choose the option `Enable Cloud Foundry` and choose `Create`.
 This will automatically add your user as CF Org Manager.

 Choose the menu option `Cloud Foundry` -> `Spaces` and then the option `Create Space`.
 Provide the name `dev` and choose `Create`.
 (In a trial account the `dev` space should be available by default)